 - Offering objective, but compassionate advice in the best interest of our client

-- Providing wise counsel to our client on whether an appeal should be pursued or should continue
+- Providing counsel to our client on whether an appeal should be pursued or should continue

-- Identifying the key issues on appeal, finding the relevant authorities that will impact the appellate court’s decision, and delivering outstanding written product
+- Identifying the key issues on appeal, finding relevant authorities to guide the appellate court’s decision, and delivering clear and compelling written product

 - Communicating effectively with our client’s representatives, including trial counsel and in-house counsel

 - Acting respectfully and with integrity on behalf of our client when appearing before the appellate court